Masters Certificate of Professional Development in Medicines Use in Cancer

 Professional practice portfolio

-You will undertake the module through distance learning, using the University’s virtual learning environment, Blackboard.
+You will undertake the module through distance learning, using the University’s virtual learning environment, Canvas.

 The programme has evolved from the amalgamation of enthusiasm and expertise which has been generated over the years in the University and in Oncology pharmacy departments in the North West of England.
 The course is designed to permit a degree of student choice and learning outcomes associated with student-selected topics, achieved through open learning.